umlearn/Dribbble_API/README.md

 # Dribbble_API
-Get your latest dribbble shots and display it on personal website automaticly.
+Get your latest dribbble shots and display it on personal website automatically.
 [Demo Link](https://umlearn.tech/Dribbble_API/)

 ### How to Use